Kia Niro 2022: Further details confirmed

-Set to launch in the UK from 2022, here’s everything you need to know.
+Set to launch in the UK at the end of this year, it’ll be available to order in 2023.
+Here’s everything you need to know.

 Kia Niro styling